kristianmandrup/mountebank-helper/README.md

 <h3>Imposter.addRoute(responseObject)</h3>
 Adds a new <b> stub </b> to the imposter.
 A stub represents a combination of a predicate (conditions to be met) and a response (the response to be returned when those conditions are met). <br>

-This library only provides functionality for the <b>equals</b> predicate meaning, only complete response matches can be used as a predicate.
-See usage at end of README
+If no predicates are provided, a default<b>equals</b> predicate (matching on verb and path) is added.
+See more on usage at end of README

 <h5> responseObject </h5>